lfapac-open-source-evangelist/translation/blog/Introducing_the_Model_Openness_Framework.md

 Author: Cakery
-Date: A;pril 17, 2024
+Date: April 17, 2024
-The MOF in a Nutshell
+Title: The MOF in a Nutshell

 The field of artificial intelligence (AI) is at an inflection point.
 The rapid rise of generative AI systems and large language models (LLMs) has unlocked unprecedented capabilities in natural language processing, image and video generation, and more.
 From GPT-4 to Stable Diffusion, these models are capturing the public imagination and driving a new wave of applications and research.